-New Year’s Eve is tomorrow!
+New Year’s Eve is coming up!
 Man oh man.
 What a year.

-I’ll be sharing a 2016 recap this weekend, but first I wanted to share one more recipe for you to make before midnight tomorrow.
+I’ll be sharing my yearly recap this weekend, but first I wanted to share one more recipe for you to make before midnight tomorrow.

 This Elderflower French 75 is a drink you should most definitely toast your BFFs with.

 Speaking of besties, one amazing thing that happened to me this year was discovering my tribe.